 African-American cooks working in the French colonists' kitchens transformed the sugared-almond praline.
-Because of their abundance, pecans replaced almonds and milk was added.
+Because of their abundance, pecans replaced almonds and milk were added.
 The final product was a sweet, creamy patty filled with pecans.

 African-American women throughout the 1800s could be found selling pralines in various parts of New Orleans.
 The praline women would become the most popular of New Orleans street vendors, and they were often found around Jackson Square.